HackerHaze/Hackerhaze-RN-Template/README.md

 - `redux-logger@3.0.6`: Logger middleware for Redux.
 - `yup@1.3.2`: A JavaScript schema builder for value parsing and validation.
+-
+Coming soon:
+- reactotron-react-query: cli with debugging tools, logger and more with reactotron

 ### Testing, Linting, Transpiling and Tooling